apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 Despite Thrift's very real disadvantage due to lack of random access, software optimizations are much easier to deploy than format changes.
-[Xiangpeng Hao]'s previous analysis theorized significant (2x–4x) potential performance improvements simply by optimizing the implementation of Parquet footer parsing.
-See the blog post [How Good is Parquet for Wide Tables (Machine Learning Workloads) Really?] for more details.
+[Xiangpeng Hao]'s previous analysis theorized significant (2x–4x) potential performance improvements simply by optimizing the implementation of Parquet footer parsing (see [How Good is Parquet for Wide Tables (Machine Learning Workloads) Really?] for more details).

 ## Processing Thrift Using Generated Parsers